eDirectory vs. Listify WP Theme vs. Templatic Directory Theme

 The best directory website solution for you will depend on your website idea.
 There’s no clear-cut answer for this.
 BUT, if you’re concerned with features, scalability, long-term effectiveness and customer support, then you can’t go wrong with eDirectory or Brilliant Directories.

 These two platforms are designed and updated specifically for managing directory and membership websites.
 They are more expensive than WordPress themes, but you get what you pay for.

 We'll make it short and sweet:

-- You’ll get stuff done!
-We’ve taken care of all the heavy lifting so you can focus on promoting your site and getting members signed up.
+- Save Time & Get Stuff Done — We've taken care of all the heavy lifting so you can focus on your membership community and getting users signed up.

 - Access Our Top-Rated Support — We know you have questions...
 Our dedicated team works 'round the clock to quickly resolve any technical issues.

 - Trusted by 20,000+ Websites — With over 10 years of experience, we understand the unique needs of online membership communities.

 - One Powerful Platform — From small communities to enterprise sites with millions of users...
 Brilliant Directories includes over 1,000 built-in features to scale with your website's needs.